Nonvanishing of products in $v_2$-periodic families at the prime $3$: The height 2 connective image-of- J spectrum

 see \cite[Con.1.12]{heckeontmf} for definitions of these morphisms.
 By projecting onto the two $\TMF$-factors above, we obtain a map of $\E_\infty$-rings $Q(2)\to \J^2$.
 We predict the existence of a commutative diagram of $\E_\infty$-rings

-where $q(2)$ is some connective model for $Q(2)$; candidate models for $q(2)$ exist as an application of \cite[Th.A]{realspectra}.
-Consequently, we see that any element that $\j^2$ detects, or equivalently by \Cref{injectionintoperiodic}, anything that $\J^2$ detects, is also detected by $q(2)$ and $Q(2)$. \end{remark}
+where $q(2)$ is some connective model for $Q(2)$; we hope to use techniques similar to \cite[Th.A]{realspectra} to construct such a $q(2)$.
+Consequently, we see that any element that $\j^2$ detects, or equivalently by \Cref{injectionintoperiodic}, anything that $\J^2$ detects, is also detected by $q(2)$ and $Q(2)$.
+One can also define the synthetic $\E_\infty$-ring $Q(2)_{\BP}$ as the limit of (\ref{qtwodiagram}) after applying the synthetic analogue functor $\nu$.
+In future work, we will further explore these $Q(N)$-spectra from a synthetic perspective. \end{remark}

-\begin{remark}[Multiplicative structure on {$\pi_\ast Q(2)$}] Let $Q(2)_{\BP}$ be synthetic $\E_\infty$-ring defined as the limit of (\ref{qtwodiagram}) after applying the synthetic analogue functor $\nu$.
-It is clear that $Q(2)_{\BP}$ is a $\BP$-synthetic lift of $Q(2)$ as $\tau$-inversion commutes with finite limits.
-Using a Bousfield--Kan spectral sequence internal to synthetic spectra, one sees that the natural map $\pi_{s,f} Q(2)_{\BP} \to \pi_{s,f} \j^2_{\BP}$ is an isomorphism for $3\leq f$.
-Indeed, for $3\leq f$ the map $\pi_{s,f} \1 \to \pi_{s,f} \j^2_{\BP}$ is surjective, this follows from \Cref{maintheorem}, and the only elements in $\pi_{s,f} Q(2)_{\BP}$ of this filtration have nonzero image in $\pi_{s,f} \j^2_{\BP}$.
-In particular, running the same arguments of this paper with $Q(2)_{\BP}$ in place of $\j^2_\BP$ can\textbf{not} yield better detection results for products of divided $\be$-family elements than those readily deduced from \Cref{maintheorem}. \end{remark}

-In future work, we will further explore the $Q(N)$-spectra of Behrens from a synthetic perspective.